Explore 3,000+ literary and informational reading passages, lesson planning resources, comprehension quizzes, and more.

-CommonLit has carefully curated a digital library that offers over 3,000 high-quality reading passages and digital lessons for students in grades 3–12.
+CommonLit has carefully curated a digital text library that offers over 3,000 high-quality reading passages and digital lessons for students in grades 3–12.

 We offer seminal works from many of the best contemporary authors including Shirley Jackson, Ray Bradbury, Martin Luther King Jr., Gary Soto, Langston Hughes, Malcolm Gladwell, Sandra Cisneros, and Julia Alvarez.
 We also have partnerships with prestigious news organizations such as The New York Times, The Washington Post, and Smithsonian Magazine.
 With this balance of informational and literary texts, CommonLit can be seamlessly integrated into any English, Social Studies, or Science class.

-CommonLit’s library is extremely flexible, and it can be used to support any curriculum or instructional purpose.
 In this blog post, we’ll discuss some of the specific ways that CommonLit’s library can be leveraged to support your team’s needs.

 Book Pairings

-CommonLit’s curriculum team has also developed over 130 Book Pairing Sets that support the teaching of commonly taught novels including To Kill a Mockingbird, Lord of the Flies, and Night.
+CommonLit’s curriculum team has also developed over 130 Book Pairings that support the teaching of commonly taught novels including To Kill a Mockingbird, Lord of the Flies, and Night.
 Each set includes informational and literary texts from a variety of genres that are designed to help students build critical background knowledge and make connections as they move through the anchor text.

 Each Book Pairing Set includes recommended texts, tips for introducing the text, and questions to help teachers connect the supplemental text to the anchor novel.